rickard67/LSP-Pascal-Library/README.md

-# Delphi/Pascal LSP Client
+# Delphi/Pascal LSP Client V1.x

-A language server protocal client written in Pascal (Delphi).
+A language server protocol client written in Pascal (Delphi).

+This version is compatible with older Delphi versions (as well as new ones).

 # Content